maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonbase.rst

     Buttons created with this function also override the "gtk-button-images" setting.
 Images set using :func:`gtk_button_set_image` are always shown.

-    Buttons created using this function have "focus-on-click" set to ``FALSE`` by default.
+    Buttons created using this function have "focus-on-click" set to False by default.

     :param size: Flags indicating the size of the new button